parulbhatnagar/AWSCloudPractioner/Readme.md

 **Serverless computing**
  You can use **AWS Fargate**, which allows you to run your containers on top of a serverless compute platform.

 Then there is **AWS Lambda**, which allows you to just upload your code and configure it to run based on triggers.
 You only get charged for when the code is actually running, no containers, no virtual machines, just code and configuration.

+**Summary of different Compute services**

+Host traditional applications + Full access to the OS -> **Use Amazon EC2**

+Host short running functions + Service oriented applications + Event driven applications + no provisioning and managing servers -> serverless **AWS Lambda**

+Run Container based workload on AWS -> Chose either **Amazon ECS or Amazon EKS** -> **Amazon ECS2** managed by you or **AWS Fargate** managed for you

 # Module 2